spangen87/bls-digital/README.md

 For this project I used a free database called [ElephantSQL](https://www.elephantsql.com/).
 More about how to set that up in the deployment section.

-There is five models in the database that I have created, along with a number that comes with Django from start.
+There is seven models in the database that I have created, along with a number that comes with Django from start.
 - Products.
 A model for all the product details needed for a product.
 There is also a basic stock tracking in this model.
 - Category.
 Complements the product model and makes it possible to sort the products in to categories.
 - UserProfile.
 Gives logged in user the possibility to save their delivery information and have it pre filled to the next time.